Thursday, 2 November 2023

 Amy's Choice is definitely another one of those Unsung Classics.
 It's sooo tightly-written with a great premise and a really fun villain.

 I'm not sure, exactly, how you could ever write the Dream Lord back into the show.
 But I'm sure if someone set their mind to it, they could.
 He's absolutely delightful to watch.
 Especially with his constant costume changes!
 His dialogue is absolutely great.
 I still love the whole line about tawdry quirks!
 And, of course, Toby Jones plays him to absolute perfection.
-Absolutely brilliant casting.
+A brilliant pieces of casting.
 He's so good in everything he does, really.
 He's not afraid to play up the fact that he doesn't fit the mold of "square-jawed heroic male character" and is more-than-happy to take on parts like these with the firmest of commitment.

 Seriously, we need to bring back the Dream Lord.
 Several times.
 He should start haunting the Doctor as much as the Master does!